 Google Glass patent application is very detailed, but broad

-"This way of filing gives an interesting perspective like "this is my idea, and these are all the ways I think it could be done", anything else isn't covered.
+It's a very detailed patent filing, and broad in the best way possible: broadly specific.
+It's nice to see a patent filing that doesn't just give the basic idea and leave the specifics out to achieve broad coverage.
+This way of filing gives an interesting perspective like "this is my idea, and these are all the ways I think it could be done", anything else isn't covered.